 Alright, we’re just going to cut to the chase: Lulu ebook distribution now includes both the Kindle and Kobo

-Now with Lulu, authors have a single, free and simple method for getting all of your books into as many distribution channels as possible.
+Now with Lulu, authors have a single and simple method for getting all of your books into as many distribution channels as possible.
 No more need to publish your books in multiple places.
 With Lulu, you can sell what you love everywhere.

 To make this even better, when you choose the Kobo and Everything Else distribution option, your eBook will be available for purchase on ebook retailer sites in the Ingram network including Kalahari, Booktopia, Baker & Taylor, Gardners, Oyster Books, Sainsbury’s and others—not to mention a long list specialty ebook retailers from around the world.